StealthChesnut/HA-FoxESS-Modbus/README.md

 Connecting to your inverter can be acheived in two ways:
 * Using the inverters LAN port connected to your router/switch (no additional hardware required)
+* 22/12/22 - Manager version 1.56 appears to break the LAN connectivity option!

 * Connecting to the COM port using a [RS485 to USB](https://www.amazon.co.uk/dp/B078X5H8H7?ref_=cm_sw_r_cp_ud_dp_CR8FQK7A50FNCH530QJP) adapter or [WIFI/LAN RS485](https://www.amazon.co.uk/dp/B07DNWM62H?ref_=cm_sw_r_cp_ud_dp_BPWX7Z53PDES4WJ9JY89) converter

 ⚠️ Additional hardware requires basic electronics competencies to connect the two additional wires for the RS485 interface to the inverters com connector.⚠️